- SuccessFactors has recently been migrated to HANA.

 The Problem with SAP’s Strategy

-And this has been the problem with SAP’s strategy — it has been centered around propping up HANA in multiple dimensions because HANA is really just a liability.
+And this has been the problem with SAP’s strategy — it has been centered around propping up HANA in multiple dimensions because HANA is just a liability.
 It is a liability for customers but also a liability for SAP, which should focus on applications.

 One thing that should be questioned is why did the SuccessFactors team resist HANA for so long?
 HANA was introduced in 2011.
 SuccessFactors was acquired in the same year.
 Why did it take 7 to 8 years for this to occur?
 SAP would prefer if people did not ask this question.

-SAP has been undermining its business and causing great internal strife and confusion in order to prop up HANA.
+SAP has been undermining its business and causing great internal strife and confusion to prop up HANA.
 The HANA group inside of SAP has been pulling resources from the other application teams, and the reports from the field show constant problems with HANA.
 People that decry that recent firings of HANA employees from SAP miss the point that HANA can almost be viewed as a parasite on the rest of the SAP business.